energyscope/EnergyScope_multi_criteria/README.md

  moret.stefano@gmail.com or gauthierLimpens@gmail.com

 # Content #
-This folder contains the second release (v2, hourly LP) of the EnergyScope Typical Day (ESTD) model.
+This folder contains the second release (v2, hourly LP) of the EnergyScope Typical Day (ESTD) model applied to a case study.
 More recent releases are available @ the energyscope project repository: https://github.com/energyscope/EnergyScope
 This version of the model corresponds to the one documented in [5], Supplementary Material.
-The data used in this version of the model are fully documented in [5], Supplementary Material.
+The data used in this version of the model are fully documented in [5], Supplementary Material and [6].

 # How to run the model #